Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 FAQ

 Q1.
-Which Japanese ASR model has the best accuracy?
+Which model has the best accuracy for Japanese ASR?

-Three approaches are effective: ① pre-processing with VAD (Voice Activity Detection) to silence non-speech segments; ② post-processing to detect repetition patterns (see the code snippet above); ③ tuning the no_speech_threshold parameter.
-Extra care is needed for long-form audio.
+Three approaches: ① pre-processing with a VAD (Voice Activity Detection) model to strip silent segments, ② post-processing to detect repetitive patterns, ③ tuning the no_speech_threshold parameter.
+Pay extra attention when processing long-form audio.

 Conclusion